enino84/data-analyst-challenge/README.md

 ORDER BY year, month;
 ```

-The logic is simple: we query relevants series_id related to women job positions, cross that with the historical data, and the perform the aggregations by year and month.
+The logic is simple: we query relevants series_id related to women job positions, cross that with the historical data, and then perform the aggregations by year and month.
 Additional work is done just to present the data nicely.

 3. The `step03_creating_ratio_evolution_pro_sup.sql` file takes care of creating a table to answer the question: how was the evolution of the ratio "production employees / supervisory employees" during time?, it looks as follows: